celestiaorg/docs/docs/developers/light-node-video.md

 ---
 sidebar_label: Node video tutorials
-description: A video showing how to set up a Celestia Light Node.
+description: A video showing how to set up a Celestia light node.
 ---

 # Node video tutorial
 <!-- markdownlint-disable MD033 -->

-This video will guide you through setting up a Celestia Light Node, which can allow you to do data-sampling on the Data Availability (DA) network.
+This video will guide you through setting up a Celestia light node, which can allow you to do data-sampling on the Data Availability (DA) network.